@llm-ports/adapter-openai

 The OpenAI adapter handles this automatically, with no configuration:

-text === ""+finish_reason === "length"+ reasoning signal), the adapter retries the call once withmax_completion_tokensmultiplied by a headroom factor (default 10×).
-The retry typically succeeds with visible output. - Subsequent calls skip discovery.
+tool_callsAND reasoning signal ANDfinish_reasonislengthorstop), the adapter retries the call once withmax_completion_tokensmultiplied by a headroom factor (default 10×).
+The retry typically succeeds with visible output.
+Thestop-also-counts relaxation in alpha.22 catches the DeepInfra harmony case where providers returnstopdespite the model not having finished. - Subsequent calls skip discovery.
 Once a model is marked reasoning in the cache, every later call to that model uses the multiplier up front — no wasted first-attempt round-trip.

 The default headroom multiplier (10×) is calibrated against o-series reasoning intensity.
 You can override per-model via pricingOverrides[modelId].capabilities.reasoningHeadroomMultiplier.